 My process reflects my belief in the unconscious: by putting myself under such pressure, I lose self-consciousness, and I open up to the voice of the text.
 There’s really not much choice.
 I have crazy impulses and I don’t have time to get scared or shy or second-guess them.
 They’re not the polite choices, they’re not even the considered choices often.
 In a way it’s like, how would we do this in the backyard?

-The great Charles Ludlam said that in the superlative theater, you shoot an arrow and then draw a circle around it.
+The great Charles Ludlam said that in the superlative theatre, you shoot an arrow and then draw a circle around it.
 You make it the perfect thing; you make the choice right with the circumstances you have.
 Rather than aiming for the target, you shoot and then you make it.

 Jason and Medea: Re-examining the hero myth

 Jason’s quest for the Golden Fleece is among the oldest of Greek legends.
 The story’s archetypal simplicity is strikingly familiar: a hero is sent to retrieve an extraordinary prize and must perform seemingly impossible feats to obtain it.
 For the leading scholar of myth, Joseph Campbell, Jason epitomizes the hero figure at the core of all mythology.
 Campbell posits that all myths are in fact “hero myths,” which conform to the same underlying pattern of “separation-initiation-return,” a magnified rite of passage he calls the “monomyth”:

 A hero ventures forth from the world of the common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won: the hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.